 Assessment of Progress

 Ongoing assessment of progress is done through regular data collection for IEP goals and informal assessments for academic units.
-The program uses the Alternate Maryland School Assessment (Alt-MSA) to assess students' skills in relation to the Voluntary State Curriculum and Core Learning Goals.
+The program uses the National Center and State Collaborative Alternative Assessment Based on Alternate Achievement Standards (NCSC AA-AAS) and the Alternate Maryland School Assessment (Alt-MSA) to assess students' skills in relation to the Maryland Common Core State Standards, State Curriculum and Core Learning Goals.

 Related services identified on each student's individualized education plan (IEP) are offered.
 These services may be delivered in pullout, embedded and consultative formats.
 These include, but are not limited to the following:

 - Physical Therapy

 - School Health Services

 - Assistive Technology

 - Expressive Arts

 - Counseling/Mental Health Services

 Related services are provided along with other services that allow students to progress throughout their instructional day.
 These include: